 Hierarchy In Business Culture

 The simple rule is that respect and trust are extremely valuable for people who are older and more experienced in the office.
 If they are in a higher position, they are greeted first, addressed first, and even given the priorities in decision-making.
-It comes with experience and the social connections that they have.
+It comes with experience and the social connections they have.
 More than the work, it is a matter of mutual respect with regard to the seniority principle.

 Meetings

 Most companies schedule meetings of strategic level during the morning phase around 10:00 am.
-There will be hundreds of meetings once you join the company, and it is best planned for late morning and early afternoon.
-Most meetings start with refreshments, small talk, and even small gift-giving sessions.
-If you are new to the culture, you will find it strange that Urdu people will not give you as much personal space as you want.
+The meetings start with refreshments and even small gift-giving sessions.
+If you are new to the culture, you will find it strange that pakistani people talk to everyone in a friendly and informal manner.
+They like to ask personal questions and discuss family matters to get to know other’s better.

 Public Holidays